Queen's Gate

 Queen's Gate is a street in South Kensington, London, England.
 It runs south from Kensington Gardens' Queen's Gate (the edge of which gardens are here followed by Kensington Road) to Old Brompton Road, intersecting Cromwell Road.

 The street is mostly in the Royal Borough of Kensington and Chelsea, but part of the east side is in the City of Westminster.
 The municipal boundary is the street centre between Kensington Road and Imperial College Road.

 History

 The street was built on land purchased by the Royal Commissioners for the Great Exhibition under an agreement dated August 1855 with Henry Browne Alexander, whose family owned the land through which the road was to pass, and William Jackson, a building speculator.
 The road was originally known as Albert's Road, but was officially changed to Queen's Gate in 1859.

 Local Politics

-Queen's Gate is also a three-councillor ward of Royal Borough of Kensington and Chelsea with a population of 9,847 (2011 Census).
-The local Member of Parliament since 2019 has been Felicity Buchan.
+Queen's Gate is a three-councillor ward of Royal Borough of Kensington and Chelsea with a population of 9,847 (2011 Census).
+Queen's Gate is part of the Kensington and Bayswater constituency for elections to the House of Commons of the United Kingdom, represented by Labour MP Joe Powell since 2024.